awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.onboard.md

 1. In the Amazon RDS console, check the status of your custom AZs\.

-   1. In the top\-right corner of the console, choose the AWS Region that contains your custom AZs\.
+   1. In the upper\-right corner of the console, choose the AWS Region that contains your custom AZs\.

    1. In the navigation pane, choose **Custom AZs**\.